binci/binci/README.md

 ## Credits

-DevLab was created, and is maintained by  [TechnologyAdvice](http://www.technologyadvice.com).
+DevLab was created and is maintained by  [TechnologyAdvice](http://www.technologyadvice.com).